enesbcs/shellyteacher4domo/README.md

 In case you want to save the configurations after rebooting, please make sure that MQTT broker [persistence settings](https://pagefault.blog/2020/02/05/how-to-set-up-persistent-storage-for-mosquitto-mqtt-broker/) configured correctly!

 ## How to update the program
-First: save your templates.txt files if you modified it, than:
+First: backup your templates.txt files if you modified it, than:
 ```
 git pull
 ```